Spagettileg/reboot-pbf/README.md

 [![Build Status](https://travis-ci.com/Spagettileg/reboot-pbf.svg?branch=master)](https://travis-ci.com/Spagettileg/reboot-pbf)

 # Re-Boot | Online exchange for new and used rugby boots
-###### Full Stack Frameworks with Django - Code Institute

-[Re-Boot](https://reboot-pbf.herokuapp.com/) was designed, built and deployed by Paul Friel as his final project for the Code Institute Full Stack Web Development diploma.

 Re-Boot is a non-profit making product exchange portal that provides a secure hub for the recyling of good quality rugby boots.
 The website targets the rugby playing community through keeping the cost of participation to an inexpensive level.